-- Pre-launching testing.
+- Pre-launch testing.
 IHUTs let consumers fully test a packaged product before launching it to the public.
-It lets you work out any kinks and make improvements using feedback from an uncontrolled environment.
+This lets you work out any kinks and make improvements using feedback from an uncontrolled environment.

 - Various feedback options.
-You can collect feedback over the phone, through customer surveys, video calls, or in-person.
+You can collect feedback over the phone, through customer surveys or video calls, or in-person.
 With IHUT market research software, you can also collect in-the-moment feedback remotely and ask consumers questions while they are using the product.

 - More realistic results.
 Because IHUTs happen in a consumer’s own home, versus a test environment, the results are more realistic in terms of product satisfaction, usage, and improvement areas.